 While the IFS function would return the commission percentage, I have also multiplied it with the sales value to get the overall commission value.

 Both IF and IFS are extremely useful functions and you would find yourself using these all the time.

 The biggest difference between the IFS and the IF function is that with the IF function, you can specify what value to return in case the condition is FALSE.
 This is not in-built in the IFS function.

 But on the other hand, IFS formulas can be simpler and shorter when you have multiple conditions to analyze.

-Bottom line, if only have to asses a few conditions, use the IF function (or the IFS function), but if you have to asses many conditions, better to use the IFS formula.
+Bottom line, if only have to assess a few conditions, use the IF function (or the IFS function), but if you have to assess many conditions, better to use the IFS formula.